Research spectrum: Our expertise in science

 © Frank S. Bauer

 The assessment of geological subsurface conditions is indispensable for the planning and development of offshore wind farms.
 It represents the key to determining geotechnical design parameters for the foundation structures of offshore wind turbines.
 Boulders and other geological features can pose risks for their installation.
 Fraunhofer IWES has developed a range of multichannel seismic measuring methods specifically for use in shallow waters in the offshore wind industry.
 Among other things, it conducts comprehensive research and industry projects in the field of ultra high-resolution seismics and geological modeling.
 In addition, it operates a flexible 2D/3D UHR multichannel seismic system for the efficient creation of high-resolution ground models.
-The novel Manta Ray G1 measuring system, which enables targeted risk assessment of offshore installation sites, represents another innovative technological development.
+A novel measuring system, which enables targeted risk assessment of offshore installation sites, represents another innovative technological development.

 more info